rojaAchary/vectors_arrays_matrices/README.md

 ## Matrices
 - *Matrices are rectangular arrays consisting of numbers and can be seen as 2nd-order tensors.
-If m and n are positive integers, that is m, n ∈ ℕ then the m×n matrix contains m*n numbers of elements, with m number of rows and n number of columns*
+If m and n are positive integers, that is m, n ∈ ℕ then the m×n matrix contains m*n numbers of elements, with m number of rows and n number of columns.*

 |No |Topics |Code Link 🔗|
 |---|-------|--------|
 |1|Sum Matrices|[Code](https://github.com/rojaAchary/vectors_arrays_matrices/blob/main/Matrices/add_sum_mat.ipynb)|